winstxnhdw/FIRMan/README.md

 </div>

 ## Results
-Removing the single-frequency noise was simple but while I was looking for the optimum filter order for the different filters, I observed a chaotic relationship between similitude and filter order, with many dips.
-I calculated similitude by computing the Manhattan distance between the original and filtered signal, where a smaller Manhattan distance would imply that the filtered signal more closely resembles the original signal.
+Removing the single-frequency noise was simple but while I was looking for the optimum filter order for the different filters, I observed a chaotic relationship between similitude and filter order.
+I calculated similitude by computing the Manhattan distance between the original and filtered signal, where a smaller Manhattan distance would imply that the filtered signal more closely resembles the original.

 <div align="center">
   <div class="row">